3fon3fonov/DetExCal/README.md

-Please keep in mind that this software is developed mostly for my needs and fun.
+Please keep in mind that this software is developed mainly for my needs and for fun.
 I hope, however, that you may find it capable of solving your scientific problems, too.
 At the moment, there is NO documentation, but as you will find, the GUI is self-explanatory.

 Feedback and help in further development will be highly appreciated!
-A wish-list with your favorite tools and methods to be implemented is also welcome!
+A wish list with your favorite tools and methods to be implemented is also welcome!

 Just open an "Issue" on the GitHub, or send a PM to trifonov@mpia.de.